sgoudy/sgoudy/README.md

 ## Capstone Project for MSSD ##
 <a href="diary-library.herokuapp.com" target="_blank">diary-library.herokuapp.com</a>

+*The rest of my school work is private for now*

 ### Side hustle as a WP Dev ###
 *Sample Sites, built per client design requests*